 05. Repeat design elements

-Another Gestalt principle, repetition can provide a strong sense of connected design and balance to a composition.
+Repetition can also provide a strong sense of connected design and balance to a composition.
 The idea is that by identifying and re-using a motif or design treatment throughout your layout, you can provide a reference for the reader so that disparate areas feel connected and part of the same overall composition.

 You can also use this technique to provide a focal point in your design, while retaining an overall balance, by intentionally breaking the pattern of similarity introduced through repetition.